Is Ketamine Treatment Covered By Medicaid In New York? NYRx Guide

 Under the NYRx program, the drug itself is billed directly to the state.
 However, the clinical visit where the drug is administered is still billed to your specific Medicaid managed care plan.
 This split billing can be complex, making it essential to visit a clinic that understands both sides of the transaction.

-Requirements for Treatment-Resistant Depression
+What Are The Requirements For Treatment-Resistant Depression

 To qualify for Medicaid-covered ketamine therapy, a patient must meet the clinical definition of TRD.
 Treatment-resistant depression isn’t just a subjective feeling; it requires a documented medical history of unsuccessful treatments.
 New York State Medicaid policy defines TRD as failing at least two different classes of antidepressants.